matthieugomez/GroupedArrays.jl/README.md

 #  3
 ```
 ## Motivation
-GroupedArrays is similar to PooledArray, except that the pool is simply the set of reference numbers (and `missing` is encoded as 0).
-This allows for faster lookup when the group value is not meaningful.
+GroupedArrays is similar to PooledArray, except that the pool is simply the set of integers from 1 to n where n is the number of groups(`missing` is encoded as 0).
+This allows for faster lookup in setups where the group value is not meaningful.

 ## See also
 The algorithm to construct `GroupedArrays` is taken from [DataFrames.jl](https://github.com/JuliaData/DataFrames.jl)